Brikwerk/whiteboard-vision/Project Reporting.md

 - Next try recognizing with bad handwriting
 - Is there a threshold between bad handwriting and unrecognized angles?
 - Sentence gathering?

+## Nov 6

+### Progress

+#### Orientation Progress Round 2

+- Used a threshold on the recognizer's confidence score to determine orientation
+    - Before recognition, if the word failed a ratio test (width/height < 0.65) then the word is rotated 90 degrees.
+    - The word is then recognized and a low score (>70%) dictated further orientation comparisons.
+    - If the word was rotated before, we rotated 180 degrees and recompute.
+The maximum score result is taken.
+    - If we didn't rotate the word previously, we compare scores on the other 3 orientations and take the max.
+- This technique worked fairly well with the extreme rotations on the perfect example
+    - Approximately 70% success rate now on extreme rotations

+#### Performance Gains and Output Formatting

+- Converted models to load at the beginning of a run, saving time and resources
+- Added new visual output format (bounding boxes + predicted words + scores)